A survey on independence-based Markov networks learning: Markov networks representation

 \section{Markov networks representation}

-This section overviews the representation of a specific type of graphical models: Markov networks.
-Graphical models in general consist in a qualitative, and a quantitative component for representing a probability distribution $P$.
+This section provides an overview of the representation of a specific type of graphical models: Markov networks.
+Graphical models in general consist of a qualitative and a quantitative component for representing a probability distribution $P$.
 Such distribution is given over a domain of $n$ variables, denoted $\set{V}=\{X_0,...,X_{n-1}\}$.
-The qualitative component is the \emph{independence structure} $G$ (also known as the \textit{network}, or the \textit{graph}) of the model, that represents conditional independences among the domain variables.
-The quantitative component is a set of numerical parameters $\parameters$ for quantifying the relationships in $G$, as a list of marginal probability distributions.
+The qualitative component is the \emph{independence structure} $G$ (also known as the \textit{network}, or the \textit{graph}) of the model, that represents conditional independences among the domain variables, and then defines a family of probability distributions.
+The quantitative component is a set of numerical parameters $\parameters$, that defines a unique distribution among this family and quantifies the relationships in the structure.